- Measure about 3 parts blocking mix to 1 part water.

 - This reusable fleece fabric provides an environment that leads to success with all types of planting.

-- It provides protection from the hot sun, drying winds, rabbit damage and also from the squirrels digging up the plants.
+- It provides protection from the hot sun, drying winds, rabbit damage, and also from the squirrels digging up the plants.

 - The fabric lies directly on the plants.
-No support necessary and it can be held down with rocks or water jugs and left on until the plants are established (couple weeks).
+No support necessary and it can be held down with rocks or water jugs and left on until the plants are established (couple of weeks).